Beet Hummus

 Stirring seeds in pan with a wooden spoonStirring seeds in pan with a wooden spoon

-Once seeds are lightly toasted and beginning to turn a light brown, remove to a separate bowl while you prepare the remaining ingredients.
+Once seeds are frivolously toasted and starting to show a light-weight brown, take away to a separate bowl when you put together the remaining elements.

 toasted sesame seeds in pantoasted sesame seeds in pan